Efficient Simulation of Non-Markovian Path Integrals via Imaginary Time Evolution of an Effective Hamiltonian: RESULTS AND DISCUSSION

 \FloatBarrier

 We next assess the convergence of the ITE in Fig.~\ref{tempo10piite} with different step sizes.
 For fixed ITE step sizes $d\tau = 1,\, 0.5,\, 0.2,\, 0.1 / j$ ($N_\tau = 1, 2, 5, 10$, respectively), the error decreases with decreasing step size, as expected for the TDVP projector splitting algorithm.
 Notably, even with $d\tau=1/j$ ($N_\tau=1$), the error remains well controlled at the same order of magnitude ($10^{-3}$).
 Furthermore, the adaptive step-size algorithm can be employed: with a relative tolerance of $10^{-3}$ and an initial step size $d\tau=0.01/j$, this algorithm achieves the target accuracy more robustly than fixed-step approaches.
+This greatly facilitates the investigation of unexplored problems.
 In all cases, EH-TEMPO requires far fewer effective evolution steps to construct the full influence functional compared to the layer-by-layer growth required by PT-TEMPO.

 Finally, we compare the wall-clock times of EH-TEMPO and PT-TEMPO in Fig.~\ref{time_tempo_piite}.
 With 4 CPU cores (AMD EPYC 7B13), the computational cost of EH-TEMPO is comparable to that of PT-TEMPO.
-It should be noted that in the PT-TEMPO implementation, the MPO of the incremental influence functional, whose bond dimension $M_O$ would be $7^2=49$, is decomposed into 7 separate layers of MPOs, each representing one independent bath with $M_O=3$.
+It should be noted that in the PT-TEMPO implementation, the MPO of the incremental influence functional, whose bond dimension $M_O$ would be $7^2=49$, is decomposed into 7 separate layers of MPOs, each representing one independent bath with $M_O=3$ (See Appendix~\ref{appendix:scaling}).
 This decomposition significantly accelerates the PT-TEMPO calculation; without it, simulations with $M_S=100$ would be computationally prohibitive.
 However, since EH-TEMPO avoids large tensor decompositions, it is exceptionally well suited for GPU acceleration.
 On an NVIDIA A100 GPU, EH-TEMPO achieves speedups of $2.7\times$, $6.7\times$, and $17.5\times$ for bond dimensions $M_S=30$, $60$, and $100$, respectively.
 In contrast, PT-TEMPO, which relies heavily on SVD and QR decompositions---operations that are inherently difficult to parallelize on GPUs---shows limited benefit from GPU acceleration.
 With GPU, EH-TEMPO can be one order of magnitude faster than PT-TEMPO for $M_S=100$.
 This makes EH-TEMPO the superior choice for high-accuracy simulations requiring large bond dimensions.